Host Guide - An Evening of Adventure

 - A copy of the Player’s Handbook

-Participants are free to keep copies of the policy document and their character sheets, everything else other than purchased merch should be returned before the end of the night.
+Participants are free to keep copies of the policy document and their character sheets, everything else should be returned before the end of the night.

 Step Two - Welcome Attendees